danishmsin/Natural-Language-Understanding-Assignments/Assignment_02/README.txt

 Similarly, we can build embedding_decoder and decoder_emb_inp.
 Note that one can choose to initialize embedding weights with pretrained word representations such as word2vec or Glove vectors.
 In general, given a large amount of training data we can learn these embeddings from scratch.

 Encoder
-Once retrieved, the word embeddings are then fed as input into the main network, which consists of two multi-layer RNNs ñ an encoder for the source language and a decoder for the target language.
+Once retrieved, the word embeddings are then fed as input into the main network, which consists of two multi-layer RNNs ‚Äì an encoder for the source language and a decoder for the target language.
 These two RNNs, in principle, can share the same weights; however, in practice, we often use two different RNN parameters (such models do a better job when fitting large training datasets).
 The encoder RNN uses zero vectors as its starting states and is built as follows:

 # Build RNN cell
 encoder_cell = tf.nn.rnn_cell.BasicLSTMCell(num_units)